mcclory/Security-Infrastructure/README.md

 ## Dependencies and Packages

 This toolset leverages the [boto3](https://boto3.readthedocs.io/en/latest/) sdk when interacting with Amazon Web Services' API's and [click](http://click.pocoo.org/5/) to handle the command-line experience and interface.
+Additionally, [troposphere](https://github.com/cloudtools/troposphere) is used to compose CloudFormation templates to avoid string-based JSON errors and other easy to make mistakes.

 ## Click CLI